pabloqb2000/pabloqb2000/README.md

 🔭 In my spare time, I'm working on a math teaching app.
 Can't wait to share more about it soon!

 ✏️ Feel free to reach out if you want to chat or collaborate on something cool!

+👀 Check out below some of my recent projects

+⬇️⬇️⬇️